Sleater-Kinney Albums Ranked in Order of Awesomeness

 Plus, the way they went out, and came back, went against the way these things were usually done.
 Their great 2005 album, The Woods, was designed to be a farewell, but a decade later they returned with an even better comeback record, No Cities to Love.
 How many other bands came claim that?

 Both of those albums check in near the top of our list of Sleater-Kinney Albums Ranked in Order of Awesomeness.
-Check it out above.
+Check it out below.